MelvinVermeer/automation-runbooks/README.md

 # Automation Script

 This document describes the workings and expected outcomes of the `automation.ps1` and the `template.json`.
+For `automation.ps1` to be run, PowerShell must be started as an administrator.
+Then the command `Set-ExecutionPolicy unrestricted` must be executed.

 ## Script
 At the current moment the script and template are under active development, therefore one of the first things it does is clean-up using `Remove-AzureRmResourceGroup`